FedoraQt/MediaWriter/WINDOWS.md

 Download the .exe installer from the [Releases](../../releases) section of this page or [getfedora.org](https://getfedora.org), then open it.

-The application download from both mentioned sources should be signed, either by Martin Bříza or Dennis Gilmore.
+The application download from both mentioned sources should be signed.
 It should also not triggered any system warning screens.

 ### Known issues